 Now, building buff arms at home, without machines or weights, takes a little creativity.
-The 10 moves here work the range of major arms and shoulder muscles, including your triceps, biceps, deltoids, rhomboids, and pectorals.
+The 10 workout moves here work the range of major arms and shoulder muscles, including your triceps, biceps, deltoids, rhomboids, and pectorals.
 They’ll also work secondary muscles (primarily your lower back and core) for support, improving your posture.

 What it works: Triceps, deltoids, pectorals

 How to: We don’t really need to review this, do we?
 Flat back, relaxed neck, hands below shoulders.
 Two sets of 10.

 How to: Sit on edge of chair, hands facing forward and grasping the chair seat edge.
 Inch your hips forward until your butt is off the chair and your arms are supporting your weight.
 Bend your elbows and drop your seat toward the floor and back up.
 Two sets of 10.

 How to: Lie on your back beneath your dining room table (or equivalent in sturdiness and height).
 Position yourself so your shoulders align directly below the table edge.
 Reach up and grab the table edge.
 Bend your elbows and pull your body, in a straight line, up as high as you can.
 Lower back down.
 Two sets of 10.